University Administrative Policies

 3.2.
 Employee Responsibilities

-• meeting expectations and achieving performance standards;
+• Meeting previously established expectations and performance standards;

 4. Performance Review Process